Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

   - The ATK/DEF of the Level 6 Main Deck monsters total 2700 (270° being the reflex of a right angle).

 </details>

-- All of the names within the archetype derive from trigonometric or speedcubing terms.
-  - The Level 3 Tuners, Level 6 Main Deck monsters, Synchro monsters, and Xyz monsters are all named after trigonometric functions.
-  - The Level 3 non-Tuners, Link monsters, and some Spell/Traps have names relating to geometrics.
-  - Most Spell/Traps take their names from
-- Every Link monster’s ATK equals its Link Rating x 1000, except [Rubic Hexangle](...), who alters its own ATK to reach multiples of 600.